Launching an Innovation Lab to Benefit Peruvians

 Powered by those insights, La Victoria Lab has brought human-centered problem-solving to a variety of Intercorp’s companies, including new retail ventures, and improving the cinema-going and banking experience.

 La Victoria Lab’s experiments are catalyzed by Intercorp’s scale, reach, and national ambition.
-Innova, for example, is now Peru’s biggest private school network with a total of 54 schools to date (read more about Innova here).
-And Interbank’s new experience is being rolled out to more than 180 branches nationally.
+Innova Schools, for example, is now Peru’s biggest private school network (read more about Innova here).
+And Interbank’s new retail experience rolled out to more than 180 branches nationally.

-As it matures, its focus is changing, says Hernan Carranza, chief innovation officer, Intercorp.
+As LVL matures, its focus is changing, says Hernan Carranza, Chief Innovation Officer, Intercorp.
 “There's a transition taking place at La Victoria Lab, from a studio undertaking typical design projects, to a platform for impact-led journeys that start at pipeline discovery, defining key performance indicators, all the way to implementation and stewardship."

-Just as important as the projects it delivers is the wider intent of the Lab.
-The aim is for IDEO’s role within La Victoria to wane, as Intercorp’s waxes, and the company’s internal innovation capability and culture strengthen.
-The Lab's ventures range from mindset-changing initiatives, such as curating Peru's largest innovation festival, to deeply transformative endeavors targeted at reinventing the core value propositions of Intercorp's insurance, drugstores, and medical services.
+Just as important as the projects it delivers is the wider intent of LVL.
+The aim is for IDEO’s role within La Victoria Lab to wane, as Intercorp’s waxes, and the company’s internal Innovation capability and culture strengthen.
+LVL’s ventures range from mindset-changing initiatives, such as curating Peru's largest innovation festival, to deeply transformative endeavors targeted at reinventing the core value propositions of Intercorp's insurance, drugstores, and medical services.
 It envisions massive cross-organizational transformation.

 “Innovation,” said Rodríguez-Pastor, “is too important to be outsourced.”